bluesky-social/atproto/docs/specs/fedrpc.md

 - **Input**: The request body.
 - **Output**: The response body.

+Calls to a method must specify the ID, Parameters, Input, and certain HTTP Headers for the request.
+Likewise the return value must provide some information about the HTTP response.
+Therefore FedRPC does not fully abstract away the semantics of HTTP when used in APIs.

 #### Method IDs

 Methods are identified using [NSIDs](./nsid.md), a form of [Reverse Domain-Name Notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation).